MacAdam ellipse

-In the study of color vision, a MacAdam ellipse is a region on a chromaticity diagram which contains all colors which are indistinguishable, to the average human eye, from the color at the center of the ellipse.
-The contour of the ellipse therefore represents the just-noticeable differences of chromaticity.
+In the study of color vision, a MacAdam ellipse is roughly a region on a chromaticity diagram which contains all colors which are indistinguishable to the average human eye, from the color at the center of the ellipse.
+Specifically, it is the standard deviation of a number of experimental color matches to the central color.
+Assuming a bivariate normal distribution of these match points, a MacAdam ellipse thus contains about 39% of the color match points.
+A 2X MacAdam ellipse will contain about 86% of the match points, and a 3X MacAdam ellipse will contain about 99% of the match points.
+The just-noticeable differences of chromaticity is generally taken to be a 3X MacAdam ellipse.
 Standard Deviation Color Matching in LED lighting uses deviations relative to MacAdam ellipses to describe color precision of a light source.

 History

-In the study of color perception, the first question that usually comes to mind is, "What color is it?"
-In other words, we wish to develop a method of specifying a particular color which allows us to differentiate it from all other colors.
+In the study of color perception, it is essential to develop a method of specifying a particular color such that it can be differentiated from all other colors.
 It has been found that three quantities are needed to specify a particular color.
 The relative amounts of red, green and blue in a color will serve to specify that color completely.
 This question was first approached by a number of researchers in the 1930s, and their results were formalized in the specification of the CIE XYZ color space.

-The second question we might ask, given two colors, is, "How different are these two colors?"
-Just as the first question was answered by developing a color space in which three numbers specified a particular color, we are now asking effectively, how far apart these two colors are.
+The concept of a color space can similarly be used to determine how distant one color is from another.
 This particular question was considered by researchers dating back to Helmholtz and Schrödinger, and later in industrial applications, but experiments by Wright and Pitt, and David MacAdam provided much-needed empirical support.

 Procedure

-MacAdam set up an experiment in which a trained observer viewed two different colors, at a fixed luminance of about 48 cd/m2.
+MacAdam set up an experiment in which a trained observer viewed two different colors, at a nearly fixed luminance of about 48 cd/m2.
 One of the colors (the "test" color) was fixed, but the other was adjustable by the observer, and the observer was asked to adjust that color until it matched the test color.
 This match was, of course, not perfect, since the human eye, like any other instrument, has limited accuracy.
-It was found by MacAdam, however, that all of the matches made by the observer fell into an ellipse on the CIE 1931 chromaticity diagram.
+It was found by MacAdam, however, that the standard deviation of the matches made by the observer fell into an ellipse on the CIE 1931 chromaticity diagram.
 The measurements were made at 25 points on the chromaticity diagram, and it was found that the size and orientation of the ellipses on the diagram varied widely depending on the test color.
 These 25 ellipses measured by MacAdam, for a particular observer, are shown on the chromaticity diagram above.